yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard-api/users.md

     }
 ```

-### Set user password
+### Set User Password

-Since users are created with a random password, you will need to reset the password in a second API call to set the password correctly.
+If a user is created with a blank password, you will need to add a password in a second API call to set a password.
+In this scenario, the `current_password` field is not required.
+To change an current password, you need to know the existing password set in **Add User**.

 | **Property** | **Description**                      |
 | ------------ | -------------------------------------|